gvwilson/thirdbit/src/fiction/iffy/index.md

 The owner glanced from Wales to Iffy to the cases but said nothing more than, "Tea?"

-They sat at one of the café's stone-topped tables and sipped the strong, minty brew from mis-matched ceramic mugs the size of Iffy's doubled fists.
+They sat at one of the stone-topped tables and sipped the strong, minty brew from mis-matched ceramic mugs the size of Iffy's doubled fists.
 Wales sighed contentedly,